isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         ... common cleanup code ...
     }

 This is an ad-hoc simulation of destructors.
 Declare your resources with handles with destructors that clean up.
+If for some reason you cannot handle all cleanup with destructors for the variables used, consider `gsl::finally()` as a cleaner and more reliable alternative to `goto exit`

 ##### Enforcement